simplex-chat/simplex-chat/simplex-messaging-implementation.md

 #### Retrieve messages

-GET: `<RU>/messages[?fromMessageID=<message_id>]`
+GET: `<RU>/messages[?fromMessageId=<messageId>]`

 Example: GET `https://example.com/connection/aZ9f/messages`

 To retrieve messages from the connection, simplex messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment).
 The request MUST be signed with the key `RK`.

 Optional query string parameter can be used for pagination:
-- `fromMessageID` (string, optional): if set, the server will retrieve the messages received starting from the message with server message ID (unique per server) passed in this parameter.
+- `fromMessageId` (string, optional): if set, the server will retrieve the messages received starting from the message with server message ID (unique per server) passed in this parameter.

-Simplex messaging server will NOT delete the messages when this endpoint is called, to remove messages once retrieved [Delete messages](#delete-messages) should be called.
+Simplex messaging server will NOT delete the messages when this endpoint is called, to remove messages once retrieved [Delete message](#delete-message) MUST be called.

 __Please note__: server implementations MUST NOT track in any form how many times or whether the messages were retrieved.

-If the unknown message ID is passed in `afterMessageID` parameter, the request should be rejected with HTTP status code 400 (Bad Request).
+If the unknown message ID is passed in `fromMessageId` parameter, the request should be rejected with HTTP status code 404 (Not Found).

 If the request is successful, the server MUST respond with HTTP status code (200) returning as response body not more than `PAGE_SIZE` (as configured in the server) of the earliest sent messages with the following properties:
 - `messages` (array): retrieved messages.
 Each retrieved message is an object with the following properties:
    - `id` (string): server-generated unique ID allowing to identify messages until (they are deleted from the server) and to paginate responses.
    - `ts`(string) : server timestamp of the time when the message was received from the sender.
    - `size` (number): message size, in bytes.
    - `msg` (string, optional): encrypted message body, that the recipient should be able to decrypt with the key `EK`.
-This field is not returned if the message is larger than `LARGE_MESSAGE` (configured in the server), large messages should be retrieved via [Retrieve message](#retrieve_message) endpoint.
+This field is not returned if the message is larger than `LARGE_MESSAGE` (configured in the server), large messages can be retrieved via [Retrieve message](#retrieve_message) endpoint.
-- `nextMessageID` (string, optional): if server has more messages available it MUST return this parameter with the ID of the next available message - it can be used by the next request in `fromMessageID` query string parameter.
+- `nextMessageID` (string, optional): if server has more messages available it MUST return this parameter with the ID of the next available message - it can be used by the next request in `fromMessageId` query string parameter.

 #### Retrieve message

-GET: `<RU>/messages/<message_id>`
+GET: `<RU>/messages/<messageId>`

 Example: GET `https://example.com/connection/aZ9f/messages/1234`

-To retrieve single message from the connection (e.g. large message), simplex messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages/<message_id>` (it MUST NOT be changed by any implementation or deployment).
+To retrieve single message from the connection (e.g. large message), simplex messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages/<messageId>` (it MUST NOT be changed by any implementation or deployment).
 The request MUST be signed with the key `RK`.

-Simplex messaging server will NOT delete the message when this endpoint is called, to remove the message once retrieved [Delete message](#delete-message) should be called.
+Simplex messaging server will NOT delete the message when this endpoint is called, to remove the message once retrieved [Delete message](#delete-message) MUST be called.

 __Please note__: server implementations MUST NOT track in any form how many times or whether the messages were retrieved.

-If the unknown message ID is passed in `message_id` parameter, the request should be rejected with HTTP status code 400 (Bad Request).
+If the unknown message ID is passed in `messageId` parameter, the request should be rejected with HTTP status code 404 (Not Found).

 If the request is successful, the server MUST respond with HTTP status code (200) returning as response body the requested message with the following properties:
 - `id` (string): server-generated unique ID allowing to identify messages until (they are deleted from the server) and to paginate responses.